RECAPEM

 Idiopathic VT

-It refers to a group of ventricular tachycardia which occurs in patients without apparent structural heart disease, or channelopathies .
+It refers to a group of ventricular tachycardia that occurs in patients without apparent structural heart disease, or channelopathies.
 The basic difference between classic and idiopathic VT is presented in the table below (figure 7).

 Three commonly recognized syndromes are repetitive monomorphic VT (a.k.a. right ventricular outflow tract “RVOT” VT), paroxysmal sustained VT and idiopathic left ventricular tachycardia.
 The characteristic features of each are summarized in the following table (figure 8).